gjohl/ml-practice/notes/engineering/fastai.md

 ## 6. Random forests
 It's worth starting with a random forest as a baseline model because "it's very hard to screw up".
+Decision trees only consider the ordering of data, so are not sensitive to outliers, skewed distributions, dummy variables etc.

 A random forest is an ensemble of trees.
 A tree is an ensemble of binary splits.